Registration of mobile IMEI by EIR System in Nepal and its benefits

 Here are the benefits from the implementation of EIR system in Nepal.

 If your mobile handset is lost or stolen, you can report to either NTA or Nepal police.
 Then NTA will trace your mobile handset with the help of registered IMEI.
 You may get back your lost or stolen mobile handset if it is being used.
-If that handset is not operated in any of the operators, you can block your mobile handset and make it just like dummy.
+If that handset is not operated in any of the operators, you can block your mobile handset and make it just like a dummy.

 The genuine importers, manufacturers of the mobile handsets can be benefited by getting secure market by killing the grey markets of mobile devices.
 They will also have marketing advantages about the genuineness of the mobile handsets.